MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 * Q1: How to explain what is Spark to the regular R user
 * Q2: Can I run Spark applications from R: SparkR
 * Q3: How do I install SparkR?
+* Q4: How do I install Spark?
+* Q5: Can I use Spark on Windows?
 {:toc}

 ## Q1: How to explain what is Spark to the regular R user?